bioinform/somaticseq/README.md

 ## Run SomaticSeq modules seperately
 Most SomaticSeq modules can be run on their own.
-Some may be useful in debugging context.
+They may be useful in debugging context, or be run for your own purposes.
 See [this page](MODULES.md) for your options.

 ## Dockerized workflows and pipelines

 ### To run somatic mutation callers and then SomaticSeq
-We have created scripts that run all the dockerized somatic mutation callers and then SomaticSeq at [**utilities/dockered_pipelines**](utilities/dockered_pipelines).
+We have created a module that can run all the dockerized somatic mutation callers and then SomaticSeq at [**utilities/dockered_pipelines**](utilities/dockered_pipelines).
 You need [docker](https://www.docker.com/) to run these workflows.
+Singularity is also supported, but is not optimized.

 ### To create training data to create SomaticSeq classifiers
 We have also dockerized pipelines for *in silico* mutation spike in at [**utilities/dockered_pipelines/bamSimulator**](utilities/dockered_pipelines/bamSimulator).
 These pipelines are based on [BAMSurgeon](https://github.com/adamewing/bamsurgeon).
-We use it to create training set to build SomaticSeq classifiers.
+We have used it to create training set to build SomaticSeq classifiers.

 ### GATK's best practices for alignment
 The limited pipeline to generate BAM files based on GATK's best practices is at [utilities/dockered_pipelines/alignments](utilities/dockered_pipelines/alignments).

 ### Additional workflows
-* A [Snakemake](https://snakemake.readthedocs.io/en/latest/) workflow to run the somatic mutation callers and SomaticSeq, created by [Afif Elghraoui](https://github.com/0xaf1f), is at [**utilities/snakemake**](utilities/snakemake).
+* A [Snakemake](https://snakemake.readthedocs.io/en/latest/) workflow to run the somatic mutation callers and SomaticSeq was created by [Afif Elghraoui](https://github.com/0xaf1f) at [**utilities/snakemake**](utilities/snakemake).
+It needs to be updated to work.
-* All the docker scripts have their corresponding singularity versions at utilities/singularities.
-They were created automatically with this [script](utilities/singularities/docker2singularity.py).
-They are not extensively tested or optimized.
-Read the pages at the dockered pipelines for descriptions and how-to's.
-Please let us know at Issues if any of them does not work.

 ## Video tutorial